NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 ### Download

 The control panel shows an option to download the plot as an svg after user has specified their customizations.
-Select the 'Download' button as shown below to save the svg.
+Select the 'Download' button as shown below to save the visualization in either SVG or TSV format.

 [![Download button](./images/geneexpclust/28-download-btn.png)](./images/geneexpclust/28-download-btn.png 'Click to see the full image.')

-The download will get saved to the default download folder as shown at the bottom of the browser window.
+If svg format is selected then the download will get saved to the default download folder as shown at the bottom of the browser window.

 [![Saved download](./images/geneexpclust/29-downloaded-svg.png)](./images/geneexpclust/29-downloaded-svg.png 'Click to see the full image.')

 ### Adjusting the zoom using the zoom buttons